-6.8.6 Miscellaneous Provisions for Traffic Guidance and Safety

-The objective of a high-speed facility includes providing safe, efficient and economic movement of motorized through traffic with comfort and pleasing environment during the journey.
+6.8.6 Miscellaneous Provisions for Traffic Guidance and Safety of motorized through traffic with comfort and pleasing environment during the journey.
 This requires certain miscellaneous provisions for traffic guidance and safety.
 However, it is evident that after implementation of the project, high speed environment will make the areas more accident-prone unless proper safety controls are exercised.
 The Consultants propose to rectify any geometric and engineering deficiency existing along the critical stretches.
 The safety measures and devices as proposed are described below: